JanaSperschneider/GenomeAssemblyTools/ContaminantScreening/README.md

 ##### 2) Identify mitochondrial contig

 From the contig coverage table, the mitochondrial contig should be high coverage and also low in GC content.
-Confirm this with a BLAST search against a mitochondrial database from NCBI (https://ftp.ncbi.nlm.nih.gov/refseq/release/mitochondrion/).
+Confirm this suspect contig as mitochondrial with a BLAST search against a mitochondrial database from NCBI (https://ftp.ncbi.nlm.nih.gov/refseq/release/mitochondrion/).

 `makeblastdb -in mitochondrion.1.1.genomic.fna -dbtype nucl -out MITO`